Top 10 Coaching Frameworks To Make Your Program Powerful

 WOOP stands for Wish, Outcome, Obstacle, and Plan.

-Throughout the Wish stage of the conversation, the ultimate wish or wishes, more precisely goals & objectives, are established.
+Throughout the Wish stage of the conversation, the ultimate wish or wishes, more precisely, goals & objectives, are established.
 It is vital to guide the clients toward understanding what they truly desire, eliminating the impact that others may have had on the current desires of the client.

-Then, when the client is clear on what they want, and they are indeed sure that it is something that will make them happy, it is time to move on to the next stage, the Outcome.
+Then, when the client is clear on what they want, and they are sure that it will make them happy, it is time to move on to the next stage, the Outcome.
 This stage will also help to motivate the client moving forward.
-Throughout the Outcome stage, various visualization techniques may be implemented so that client better visualizes the final results.
-It becomes a powerful motivator when they are vibrating in the state where they have what they want.

 The next stage is Obstacle, which is, as the name suggests, about identifying obstacles and challenges that stand in the way.
 This stage requires lots of effort as some obstacles may not be very easy to identify.
 They might be subconscious blocks that stand in the coachee’s way.